3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 • Lastly, SanDisk pays no dividend right now (hence its “D” grade in Capital Efficiency).
 This takes some of the luster off SNDK stock, especially for income-focused investors.

-All that said, SanDisk is expected to become profitable in 2026, at which point its Stansberry Score should improve.
+All that said, SanDisk is expected to turn a profit in 2026, at which point its Stansberry Score should keep improving.

 Yes, SanDisk’s previous owner is now one of its primary competitors.
 And though its trajectory hasn’t reached SanDisk-like heights, Western Digital – which focuses more on storage memory – is still demonstrating consistent growth as it serves as the dominant hard disk drive supplier and a major enterprise-grade SSD provider for AI data centers.

 In fact, its HDD production capacity is already sold out for 2026.
-And the company is signing long-term purchase agreements into 2027 and 2028.
+And the company is signing long-term purchase agreements through 2027 and 2028.

-Western Digital’s Q2 2026 revenue of $3.02 billion was nearly identical to SanDisk’s, a year-over-year increase of 25%.
-And its Q3 revenue is projected to be up 40% year over year.
+Western Digital’s Q3 2026 revenue of $3.34 billion represents a 45% year-over-year increase.
+And its Q4 revenue is projected to be up between 36% and 44% year over year.

 WDC’s Stansberry Score is solid, with an overall “B” grade.
 That’s driven by its outstanding Financial score (“A”).